ABOUT THE DEPARTMENT

-Prior professional communications experience in a law enforcement agency
+Prior professional communications experience in a law enforcement or other public service agency

 CONDITIONS OF EMPLOYMENT

-- Requires successful completion of a background investigation that includes a polygraph exam, a fingerprint based criminal history search, psychological suitability assessment and a drug test.
+- Requires successful completion of a background investigation that includes a polygraph exam, a fingerprint based criminal history search.

 - Must possess and maintain a valid Colorado Driver's license with the ability to independently travel.